 A smooth transition to Net Zero requires a strategic plan

-In the recently released report styled “Climate Change 2022: Impacts, Adaptation and Vulnerability” of the Working II of the IPCC, one of the conclusions was that “multiple climate hazards will occur simultaneously, and multiple climatic and non-climatic risks will interact, resulting in compounding overall risk and risks cascading across sectors and regions.”
+In the recently released IPCC report “Climate Change 2022: Impacts, Adaptation and Vulnerability”, one of the conclusions was that “multiple climate hazards will occur simultaneously, and multiple climatic and non-climatic risks will interact, resulting in compounding overall risk and risks cascading across sectors and regions.”

 So as climate change impacts become more pervasive, what impact will this have on carbon climate risk in the commercial world?

 Obviously, adaptation policy and procedures should be included in climate-related risk assessment.
-But what of mitigation strategy to help lessen long-term impacts?
+But what of mitigation strategies to help lessen long-term impacts?
 In particular, a transition to Net Zero status.